Spring has sprung and Passover will be here in no time! Can you believe it? I feel like time is flying and only a minute ago we celebrated Hanukkah.

 That is it!
 It really is that simple, the potato starch and almond meal helps the matzo meal become less dense and the cake tastes delicious!

-With this formula you can transform any cake to fit Passover, for example my carrot cake or beet cake recipe will work with this trick.
+With this formula you can transform any cake to fit Passover, for example my carrot cake recipe will work with this trick.

 The recipe for this maple cake is parve (non-dairy) and can fit even more occasions.
 If you need the cake to be vegan, switch the eggs to ½ cup of applesauce.